ThreatResponse/margaritashotgun/README.md

 ## Parallel Execution

 Memory can be captured in parallel however parallelism is limited by the number of workers configured.
 Each worker is spawned as a new process to avoid problems with the GIL.
 It is not recommended to configure more workers than there are cores on machine running margarita shotgun.

+To match the number of cpu's on the host set `workers: auto`

 ## Building